Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Introduction

-It is critical to design auctions in order to achieve incentive compatibility and maximize the revenue \citep{muthukrishnan2009ad,milgrom2017discovering}.
-When the values of the bidders are independently drawn from a known regular distribution, \citet{myerson1981optimal} developed such an auction by incorporating the Vickrey–Clarke–Groves \citep[VCG,][]{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} mechanism with a reserve price.
-This design has laid the groundwork for most online auctions for advertisements \citep{easley2010networks}.
-In these auctions with a single auction item, the highest bidder is required to pay either the second-highest bid or the reserve price, whichever is higher.
-The platform sets the reserve price.
-The popularity of these auctions stems from their incentive compatibility, meaning bidders are motivated to bid exactly what they are willing to pay.
-However, implementing this auction mechanism in practice poses several challenges.
-For instance, reasonably good approximations of value distributions are often unknown in real-world auctions.
-Moreover, the platform's revenue is significantly influenced by how the reserve prices are set.
-Machine learning methods are emerging as important tools for enhancing the efficiency of online auctions.
-Retailers and marketplaces such as eBay, Google, and Meta are leveraging vast amounts of data to identify patterns that help them increase the efficiency of their markets.
+It is critical to design auctions to achieve incentive compatibility and maximize revenue \citep{milgrom2017discovering}. \citet{myerson1981optimal} developed an auction mechanism by combining the Vickrey–Clarke–Groves (VCG) mechanism \citep{vickrey1961counterspeculation, clarke1971multipart, groves1973incentives} with a reserve price when bidder values are independently drawn from a known regular distribution.
+This pioneering work has laid the foundation for most online auctions for advertisements \citep{easley2010networks}.
+In these auctions with a single auction item, the highest bidder pays the higher of the second-highest bid or the reserve price set by the platform.
+This mechanism guarantees incentive compatibility, meaning that bidders are incentivized to bid their true value.
+However, implementing this mechanism in practice has two main challenges: (i) value distributions are often unknown in real-world auctions, and (ii) setting an appropriate reserve price is difficult in online settings with uncertain, heterogeneous future bidders.
+The central question is how to design an incentive-compatible mechanism that maximizes the platform's revenue in such online scenarios, where future bidders have unknown value distributions.